Last Updated on September 20, 2022

 From Paris Est train station you can catch a TGV to Metz, it takes around one hour and a half.

 Strasbourg is a unique city in France, its architecture is so different and so beautiful, it would be one of my top picks for cities to visit in France.
 Just walking around, along the canals, one can’t get tired of looking at the traditional houses and buildings.
 Strasbourg Historic Center is known as La Grande Ile (the Big Island) and is a UNESCO World Heritage Site.
+There are plenty of things to do in Strasbourg to keep you busy for a few days but you can also just plan a day trip from Paris.

 Best places to visit in Strasbourg